By Joey Kennedy

 President Donald Trump knows how to make news, and he very often does that through Twitter.

 It appears, though, he knows more about making “fake news” than the real stuff, even though his Twitter handle is @realDonaldTrump.
-Better than [email protected] would be [email protected] The President loves the “ALL CAPS!”
+Better than “@real” would be “@shrill.”
+The President loves the “ALL CAPS!”

 The United States is regularly embarrassed by Trump’s Tweets.
 When you see the reception Germany’s Angela Merkel received while visiting Trump last week, compared to the reception she enjoyed from Canada’s Justin Trudeau the same week, that’s embarrassing to our country.
 Trump could at least show some grace.
 He didn’t.